VVS: Accelerating Speculative Decoding for Visual Autoregressive Generation via Partial Verification Skipping: Additional Experiments on Generalization

 \section{Additional Experiments on Generalization}

 We further validated our VVS framework on the Lumina-mGPT model. \cref{fig:example_figures_lumina} offers a visual demonstration of the resulting image quality, using the same prompts as in \cref{prompt}.
-We observe that under the same relaxation threshold $\delta=0.2$, VVS markedly cuts the target model’s forward passes while preserving generation fidelity.
+The token path similarity is also relatively high and feature similarity also exists during the SD process, as shown in \ref{fig:token_path_sim_lumina}.
+Under the same relaxation threshold $\delta=0.2$, VVS markedly cuts the target model’s forward passes while preserving generation fidelity.
 This confirms the broad applicability of our approach across models.
 Due to the interchangeability of visual tokens, we believe VVS can be leveraged to accelerate more visual AR models.